-President Debra Townsley Endowed Scholarship Named for a former president of Nichols College, this scholarship is awarded to a returning female sophomore with financial need and academic promise.
+President Debra Townsley Endowed Scholarship This scholarship is awarded to a returning female sophomore with financial need and academic promise.
 Scholarship recipients are selected by committee based on leadership potential, commitment to the College, and the desire to complete a bachelor's degree at Nichols College.
 The scholarship is renewable for the recipient's junior and senior years, contingent upon academic progress and community involvement.

-Daniel L. Van Leuvan Memorial Scholarship Named for an emeritus professor of psychology and education at Nichols College and the first director of continuing education, this scholarship supports a rising junior or senior majoring in psychology, history or English.
+Daniel L. Van Leuvan Memorial Scholarship Named for an emeritus professor of psychology and education at Nichols College and the first director of Continuing Education, this scholarship supports a rising junior or senior majoring in psychology, history or English.
 The award will be based on financial need, academic achievement, and overall contribution to the Nichols community.